Prologis Inc. [PLD] stock Downgrade by JP Morgan analyst, price target now $130

 Trading performance analysis for PLD stock

-Prologis Inc. [PLD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.21.
-With this latest performance, PLD shares gained by 3.47% in over the last four-week period, additionally plugging by 3.38% over the last 6 months – not to mention a drop of -20.18% in the past year of trading.
+Prologis Inc. [PLD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.69.
+With this latest performance, PLD shares gained by 3.42% in over the last four-week period, additionally sinking by -1.97% over the last 6 months – not to mention a drop of -19.70% in the past year of trading.

 Prologis Inc. [PLD]: A deeper dive into fundamental analysis